jvns/quicksend/README.md

 quicksend
 =========

-Tiny utility for sending files insecurely on your local network
+Tiny utility for sending files insecurely on your local network.
+Does not yet actually work.

 The idea is that to start a server, you can run